MaybeSacred/Website/Articles/ideas.md

+add a portfolio rebalancing tool, mostly in typescript
+    stretch goal: server-side optimizer to determine the final number of shares that makes the most use of remaining cash

+add a GitHub clone, to show off entire site code

 write a short article about dotnet Core and dotnet script - https://github.com/filipw/dotnet-script

 Remember, anything that may be difficult in one language can always be turned into a webservice call into another one